edubart/nelua-lang/README.md

 - For small examples written in Nelua look the [Examples](./examples) folder .
 - For questions and discussions go to the [Discussions](https://github.com/edubart/nelua-lang/discussions).
 - For a chat with the community join the [Discord server](https://discord.gg/7aaGeG7).
-- For cool stuff made with Nelua check the [Show and tell page](https://github.com/edubart/nelua-lang/discussions/categories/show-and-tell)
+- For cool stuff made with Nelua check `#showcase` channel in the Discord server.

 After installing, you might want to check out the featured example, a Snake game leveraging the famous [SDL2](https://www.libsdl.org) library: